 If you want to negotiate the terms of your connection contract, you can choose to do this through a negotiated connection.

 If your connection service type is not basic, or you want to negotiate the terms of your connection contract, then it’s classed as negotiated.
 Additional costs may apply.

 We do a technical assessment of most applications classed as negotiated.
-If our technical assessment finds your proposed system may not work effectively on our network, we will provide recommendations through our Customer Portal to advise you of the options available.
+If our technical assessment finds your proposed system may not work effectively on our network, we will provide recommendations through Customer Self Service to advise you of the options available.
 Once you, or your system retailer, select an option and update your application, we’ll arrange for your connection offer to be sent.

 We’ll aim to make a negotiated connection offer within 65 business days of your application.
 You'll have 20 business days to accept the offer.
 Your connection contract starts when the offer is accepted.